jrnold/r4ds-exercise-solutions/docs/iteration.md

 ```

 The pre-allocated vector is about **100** times faster!
-YMMV, but the longer the vector and the bigger the objects, the more that pre-allocation will outperform appending.
+You may get different answers, but the longer the vector and the bigger the objects, the more that pre-allocation will outperform appending.

 ## For loop variations

+### Exercise 1 {.exercise}

-**Ex** Imagine you have a directory full of CSV files that you want to read in.
+> Imagine you have a directory full of CSV files that you want to read in.
-You have their paths in a vector,
+> You have their paths in a vector,
 `files <- dir("data/", pattern = "\\.csv$", full.names = TRUE)`, and now
 want to read each one with `read_csv()`.
 Write the for loop that will
 load them into a single data frame.

-I pre-allocate a list, read each file as data frame into an element in that list.
+I will pre-allocate a list, read each file as data frame into an element in that list.
 This creates a list of data frames.
 I then use `bind_rows` to create a single data frame from the list of data frames.